cnabio/community/docs/shared/CONTRIBUTING.md

   the problem or motivation for the change you are proposing.
 When the solution isn't straightforward, for example "Implement missing command X", then also outline your proposed solution.
-Your PR will go smoother if the solution is agreed upon before you've spent a lot of time implementing it.
+Your PR will go smoother if the solution is agreed upon before you spend a lot of time implementing it.
   - It's OK to submit a PR directly for problems such as misspellings or other things where the motivation/problem is unambiguous.
-- If you aren't sure about your solution yet, put WIP in the title or open as a draft PR so that people know to be nice and wait for you to finish before commenting.
+- If you aren't sure about your solution yet, put WIP in the title or open as a draft PR so that people wait for you to finish before reviewing.
 - Try to keep your PRs to a single task.
 Please don't tackle multiple things in a single PR if possible.
 Otherwise, grouping related changes into commits will help us out a bunch when reviewing!